Terry Gou

 Terry Gou (郭台銘 (Guō Táimíng, Koeh Tâi-bêng); born 18 October 1950) is a Taiwanese billionaire businessman and politician.
 Gou is the founder and former chairman and chief executive officer (CEO) of Foxconn, the world's largest contract manufacturer of electronics.
-Founded in 1974, Foxconn grew to become an international business empire, becoming the largest private employer and exporter in Taiwan with a workforce of 1.2 million.
 As of 2024, Gou has a net worth of billion.

-Beginning in 2016, speculation surrounding Gou's political ambitions arose ahead of the 2020 presidential election.
-In 2019, Gou resigned from Foxconn and joined the Kuomintang (KMT) to run for president, declaring he was instructed by the sea goddess Mazu in a dream to contest the election.
-Gou ultimately lost the election, coming in second in the Kuomintang primary.
-After leaving the party following the 2019 primary, Gou rejoined in 2023 and announced his intention to run for president in the 2024 presidential election, but after running as an independent candidate, he ended his campaign in late November 2023.
+In 2019, Gou resigned from Foxconn and joined the Kuomintang (KMT) to run for president.
+He left the party after having lost in the primary.
+Gou returned for the 2024 presidential election as an independent candidate, but ended his campaign in November 2023.

-Once described as an "old friend" by CCP general secretary Xi Jinping, Gou has been characterized as friendly to mainland business interests during his political and business career.
-In December 2022, Gou was credited with helping to successfully lobby the Xi Jinping Administration to ease zero-COVID rules implemented during the pandemic.
-On foreign policy, Gou has criticized the Taiwan independence movement and has called for a de-escalation of Sino–American tensions.
-Owing to his business background and image as a political outsider, Gou has been compared in international media to U.S. president Donald Trump.
+Gou, described as an "old friend" by CCP general secretary Xi Jinping, has been characterized as friendly to Beijing.
+In December 2022, Gou helped lobby Xi to ease zero-COVID rules during the pandemic.
+On foreign policy, Gou criticized the Taiwan independence movement and called for a de-escalation of Sino–American tensions.
+Owing to his business background and image as a political outsider, Gou has been compared to U.S. president Donald Trump.

 Early life

 Gou was born in Banqiao Township, Taipei County (Banqiao District, New Taipei).
 His parents lived in mainland China's Shanxi Province before the Chinese Civil War and fled to Taiwan in 1949.
 His father was a policeman who fought on behalf of the Kuomintang during the war.

 As the second child of his family, Gou received education from elementary school to post college.
+He graduated from Taipei University of Marine Technology.
 After graduation, he continued to work in a rubber factory, working at a grinding wheel, and medicine plant until the age of 24.
 Gou has an older sister and two younger brothers, Gou Tai-chiang and Tony Gou, who have both become successful businesspeople as well.

 Gou fulfilled his national service obligations by joining the Republic of China Air Force as an anti-aircraft artillery officer.
 As part of the airforce, he was stationed in Kinmen at a time when a potential People's Liberation Army invasion of the island as a stepping stone to invade Taiwan was a real fear.
 He would be discharged in 1973.